cnut1648/nvim-lua/README.md

 - `:VimtexCount*` count letters / words

 - In insert mode first type figure filename then `<C-f>` to insert figures by inkscape; `<C-f>` in normal mode to edit figures.
 More details ref to [Gilles Castel](https://github.com/gillescastel/inkscape-figures).
-Must run `inkscape-figures watch` first.
+Must run `inks cape-figures watch` first.

 - In insert mode first take a screenshot, then type figure name, hit `<C-s>` and it will automatically append screenshot